The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 3 April 2023

-About: Common whitlowgrass can be found in most corners of Great Britain, typically in dry open areas on rock or shallow soils.
+About: Common whitlowgrass (a species aggregate) can be found in most corners of Great Britain, typically in dry open areas on rock or shallow soils.

 Meadowsweet (Filipendula ulmaria)